Pokemon Orange Islands (GBA)

 Frequently Asked Questions

-Q: How do I pass the whirlpools to reach Fairchild Island?
+Q: How do I pass the whirlpools to Fairchild Island?

-A: After defeating Rudy on Trovita Island, you will receive the Whirlpuller.
-Always check with nearby NPCs for guidance.
+A: After defeating Rudy, someone on Trovita Island will give you the Whirlpuller.

 Q: How can I reach New Island?

-A: Talk to Tracey in Pallet Town after completing the Shamouti Island event; he will guide you further.
+A: Speak to Tracey in Pallet Town after completing the Shamouti Island event.

 Q: Why are Pokémon in Valencia Park shiny?